Chart Color Schemes

 The educational profile of Henley Beach exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 32.0% of residents aged 15+, surpassing the South Australian average of 25.7% and that of the SA3 area (28.8%).
-Bachelor degrees are most prevalent at 21.6%, followed by postgraduate qualifications (7.2%) and graduate diplomas (3.2%).
+The area's university qualification rate is 32.0% among residents aged 15+, exceeding the South Australian (SA) average of 25.7% and that of SA3 area at 28.8%.
+Bachelor degrees are most prevalent at 21.6%, followed by postgraduate qualifications at 7.2% and graduate diplomas at 3.2%.
 Vocational credentials are also prominent, with 30.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.0% and certificates at 19.5%.

-Educational participation is high, with 26.9% of residents currently enrolled in formal education, including 9.8% in primary, 6.9% in secondary, and 5.8% pursuing tertiary education.
-Six schools operate within Henley Beach, educating approximately 4,923 students.
-The area has above-average socio-educational conditions (ICSEA: 1077) and functions as an education hub with 29.5 school places per 100 residents, significantly higher than the regional average of 13.6.
-This attracts students from surrounding communities.
+Educational participation is high, with 26.9% of residents currently enrolled in formal education, including 9.8% in primary, 6.9% in secondary, and 5.8% in tertiary education.
+Henley Beach operates a robust network of six schools educating approximately 4,923 students as of the latest data.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1077.
+The educational mix includes four primary, one secondary, and one K-12 school.
+As of recent statistics, Henley Beach functions as an education hub with 29.5 school places per 100 residents, significantly above the regional average of 13.6, attracting students from surrounding communities.

 Frequently Asked Questions - Education